-7.10 - Frequency of Payday.
+7.10 Frequency of Payday

-Payday shall be the 15th and the last day of the month.
-If payday falls on a Saturday, Sunday or holiday, then the last working day before such Saturday, Sunday or holiday shall be the payday.
+Payday shall be on a biweekly basis, occurring every other Friday.
+If payday falls on a holiday, then the last working day before the designated holiday shall be the payday.
 All checks postmarked or deposited by payday shall be considered timely.
-Should the State desire to institute bi-weekly pay periods, the State and CEA shall immediately re-enter negotiations for the purposes of defining applicable pay procedures.

-7.11 - Flexible Work Schedules.
+7.11 Flexible Work Schedules